vdavid/number-learning-app/scripts/README.md

     - `generate.ts` - Main generator script
     - `number-to-words.ts` - Number-to-native-words logic

-3. Run the curriculum generator to create the manifest
+3. Run the curriculum generator to create the JSON file
 4. Run the audio generator to create audio files

 See `sino-korean/` implementations as reference.